Temporal increments of the KPZ equation with general initial data: Proof of Theorem and

-where $\Theta_{t,\e}$ is defined in \eqref{thetarv}.
-Each of the three expectations appearing on r.h.s.~of the above equation is uniformly bounded by \eqref{uint2}, tail estimates from Proposition \ref{hftail} and Theorem \ref{t:comp} respectively.
+in view of the identity in \eqref{ident2}, we get that } Each of the three expectations appearing on r.h.s.~of the above equation is uniformly bounded by \eqref{uint2}, tail estimates from Proposition \ref{hftail} and Theorem \ref{t:comp} respectively.
+This verifies \eqref{e:mid} modulo \eqref{uint2}.
 Hence it suffices to show \eqref{uint2}.
-Observe that
+Towards this end, first observe that

 Take $x=\calH_{t+\e}-\calH_{t}$ and then divide the aforementioned inequality by $\e^{\frac{k}2}$ to get